philrz/super/docs/language/data-types.md

 {typeof:<type>,count:1(uint64)}
 ```
 When running such a query over complex, semi-structured data, the results can
-be quite illuminating and can inform the design of "data shaping" Zed queries
+be quite illuminating and can inform the design of "data shaping" queries
 to transform raw, messy data into clean data for downstream tooling.

 Note the somewhat subtle difference between a record value with a field `t` of